theforeman/foreman_remote_execution/doc/source/design/index.md

 {% endplantuml %}

-CommandExecution will be probably later replaced by Scheduler that will schedule ProxyCommands (could be responsible for batch jobs, retrying on failure, timeouts)
+JobExecution will be probably later replaced by Scheduler that will schedule ProxyCommands (could be responsible for batch jobs, retrying on failure, timeouts)

+We should take facts from Foreman rather gather them during runtime (different result than expected when planning, performance)

 Open questions
 --------------

-Do we need anything extra to fulfill using system facts story?
-MCollective e.g. can use facter on every run or use values stored on server (equals to facts we have in Foreman).
-I think we should take facts from Foreman rather than runtime (different result than expected when planning, performance)

 Reporting
 =========